NeelGaji/drive-karo-website/README.md

 - [ ] Integration with external APIs
 - [ ] Multi-language support

-## 🤝 Contributing

-1. Follow the established coding standards
-2. Use the design system consistently
-3. Write clear commit messages
-4. Test your changes thoroughly
-5. Update documentation as needed

-## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.